Historic St. George's United Methodist Church

 Richard Allen, founder of the Mother Bethel African Methodist Episcopal Church, was the first black licensed to preach Methodism here at St. George's in 1784.

-British forces occupying Philadelphia in 1777 used the church as a cavalry school as it still had a dirt floor and a door which opened onto the street.
+British forces occupying Philadelphia in 1777 used the church as a cavalry school as it still had a dirt floor and a door that opened onto the street.

 Location: 235 North 4th St., between Race and Vine (Map)